se-edu/se-book/gitAndGithub/branch/text.md

 <div id="body">

-**0. Observe that you are normally in the branch called `master`.** For this, you can take any repo you have on your computer (e.g. a clone of the [samplerepo-things](https://github.com/se-edu/samplerepo-things)).
+**Git branches allow you to do multiple parallel changes to the content of a repository**.
+Follow the steps below to learn how to work with branches.
+You can use any repo you have on your computer (e.g. a clone of the [samplerepo-things](https://github.com/se-edu/samplerepo-things)) for this.

+**0. Observe that you are normally in the branch called `master`.**

 <tabs>
   <tab header="SourceTree">